Testimonials for Pioneer Member Thomas Sharkey

 Sarathi Weraduwage – I feel very fortunate to have Tom as a mentor and an advisor in my academic life.
 I have been carrying out research on photosynthesis as well as isoprene with Tom, and I have found Tom to be an extraordinary scientist.
 I am always inspired by how he approaches scientific questions with so much curiosity, enthusiasm and fascination.
 He always encourages us to ask the big questions.
 Despite having a tremendous amount of administrative responsibilities, Tom always makes time to come and chat with each person in the lab.
 He always made sure that I have ample opportunities to carryout collaborative research and paved the way towards my academic and career advancement.
 Tom also gives me his fullest support to carry out departmental service and outreach work, for which I am truly grateful.
 Thank you Tom for helping me grow as a scientist and for your tremendous dedication and contributions towards photosynthesis and isoprene research.

-Ru Zhang – Tom is not only an outstanding scientist in photosynthesis, but also a wonderful mentor.
-As my PhD advisor, he brought me into the fantastic world of photosynthesis and taught me how to be a great scientist.
-With his mentoring, I became a confident, independent researcher, and began to take great satisfaction in my work.
+Ru Zhang – Tom is not only an outstanding scientist in photosynthesis but also a wonderful mentor.
+As my PhD advisor at the University of Wisconsin – Madison, he brought me into the fantastic world of photosynthesis and taught me how to be a great scientist.
+Here are some words Tom told me during my PhD: “Your success is my success”; “You want to challenge yourself enough before submitting your manuscript to a journal’’; “It does not matter who is right or wrong, I just want to know the scientific truth”.
+With his mentoring, encouragement, and support, I became a confident, independent researcher, and began to take great satisfaction in my work.
 By the time I finished my PhD in the Sharkey lab, I was very passionate about photosynthesis and would love to learn more about this process and move further along this path.
 Even after I graduated from the Sharkey lab, Tom continued to support my career and provide advice when I needed.
 I feel very lucky to have Tom as my PhD advisor and career mentor.
 Thank you so much, Tom!